Going Out In Lilongwe

 “It’s all about the atmosphere!”
 (Trip Advisor)

-Mamma Mias, Old town mall, Lilongwe, Malawi
+Mamma Mias, Old town mall

 Run by an Italian expat family, Mama Mia’s is a real Italian restaurant renowned for it’s pastas, fish and seafood.
 It’s cosy interior allows for a relaxing and personalized ambience.
 There is also a shaded terrace where you can dine ‘Al Fresco’ whilst the friendly and attentive staff, serve you up the very best in Italian delights.
 Esteemed for it’s great Mediterranean vibes, Mama Mia’s is a Lilongwe hotspot not to be missed.
 Although the prices are high, the portion sizes and quality of the food make up for it.